The Cookow

 The "Repeat" mentioned in the italics does not mean to repeat the entire B strain, but only the last 4 bars (which are marked [dal segno]).

-The tune was published with the dance.
+The tune was published with the dance, and the music was synthesized by Colin Hume.

-The animation plays at 111 counts per minute normally, but the first time through the set the dance is slowed down so people can learn the moves more readily (no music plays during this slow set).
+The animation plays at 111 counts per minute normally, but the first time through the set the dance will often be slowed down so people can learn the moves more readily (no music plays during this slow set).
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.